dnjp/nyne/README.md

 ## Configuration

-Nyne and the bundled utilities use a [TOML](https://github.com/toml-lang/toml)configuration file during the build to generate static code used for all formatting rules.
+Nyne and the bundled utilities use a [TOML](https://github.com/toml-lang/toml) configuration file during the build to generate static code used for all formatting rules.
 This file is expected to be located at `$HOME/.config/nyne/nyne.toml` by default, but can be overriden by by exporting the `$NYNERULES` variable in your environment like `NYNERULES=/home/daniel/.nyne`.
 Copy the [example](./example.toml) to this location and modify it for your needs beforebuilding nyne.